Executive Committee

 President

-Dr. Tishler graduated from both Harvard College and Harvard Medical School, trained at the Brigham and Women’s Hospital, and is faculty at both the Brigham and Women’s Hospital and Harvard Medical School.
-He has spent many years working with the underserved, particularly providing care for Veterans.
-Having treated countless patients harmed by alcohol and drugs, his observation that he had never seen a cannabis overdose lead Dr. Tishler to delve deeply into the science of cannabis safety and treatment.
+Dr. Tishler graduated from both Harvard College and Harvard Medical School, trained in Internal Medicine at the Brigham and Women’s Hospital, and is faculty at both the Mass General Brigham and Harvard Medical School.
+He has spent many years as an Emergency Physician providing care to the underserved in East Boston and at the Veteran’s Administration.
+Having treated countless patients harmed by alcohol and drugs, his observation that he had never seen a cannabis overdose led Dr. Tishler to delve deeply into the science of cannabinoids’ safety and treatment.

 James Winokur

-VP of Finance
+Board Member and VP of Finance

 James is the founder of High Power Consulting.
 He focuses on start-ups and small businesses, especially companies in the cannabis industry.